Ellen here. I just love it when I hear from you that Keen is retraining your brain!

 Tip 5: Remember, It Takes Time

-Just like after one piano lesson you are not going to play like Alicia Keys, after training Keen you are not going BFRB free.
+Just like after one piano lesson you are not going to play like Alicia Keys, after training Keen you will not be BFRB free.